Yangcy0126/Yangcy0126.github.io/content/authors/cunyiyang/_index.md

   url: "https://www.sysu.edu.cn/sysuen/"

 # Short bio (displayed in user profile at end of posts)
-bio: 'The continuous advancement of digital technologies is certain, and another key to ensuring they bring happiness to people is to clearly recognize their risks and manage them.'
+bio: <The continuous advancement of digital technologies is certain, and another key to ensuring they bring happiness to people is to clearly recognize their risks and manage them.>

 interests: